Conditional Diffusion Models for Semantic 3D Brain MRI Synthesis: Experiments and Results

 First, a visual evaluation was conducted with two neurosurgeons.
 The experts assessed a set of 40 high-resolution images, comprising an equal mix of 20 real and 20 synthetic images, with the objective of distinguishing them as real or fake.
 The images evaluated by the experts included samples from both a real image dataset and synthetic images generated by our proposed model.
 The experts made their classifications based solely on visual assessment.
 It is important to note that due to the easily identifiable non-realistic features of synthetic images generated by baseline GAN models, we did not proceed with further visual assessment of those GAN synthetic images.

 Secondly, the tumor segmentation performance of a 3D U-Net model was evaluated to determine the effectiveness of synthetic images as a data augmentation technique.
-Various training scenarios were explored using a toy dataset.
-These scenarios encompassed training exclusively on the toy dataset, incorporating state-of-the-art data augmentations.
-It is worth noting that all generative models were trained using only 100 images from the toy dataset.
+Various training scenarios were explored using synthetic dataset and real images.
+We evaluated model performance using the Dice, Intersection over Union (IoU), Recall, and Precision scores.